Your Horoscope This Week: February 1 To 7

 AdvertisementADVERTISEMENT

-Then on Friday the 6th Mercury enters Pisces, harmonizing with your Scorpio energy and softening the pace.
-Creativity, romance, and emotional expression take center stage, and you may feel more open than usual about what you want and feel.
-This is a great time to reconnect with pleasure, play, or a passion project, but be mindful of mixed signals or idealizing situations too quickly.
+Then on Friday the 7th, Mercury enters Pisces, harmonising with your Scorpio energy and softening the pace.
+Creativity, romance, and emotional expression take centre stage, and you may feel more open than usual about what you want and feel.
+This is a great time to reconnect with pleasure, play, or a passion project, but be mindful of mixed signals or idealising situations too quickly.
 Let things unfold naturally.
-This week reminds you that intensity doesn’t always need armor.
+This week reminds you that intensity doesn’t always need armour.
 Sometimes it just needs space.

 Sagittarius Sun & Rising: